MystenLabs/sui/doc/src/explore/index.md

 Experiment with:

 * [Sui DevNet](../build/devnet.md) - to gain operational experience with the Sui software in a public setting
-* [Sui Incentivized Testnet](https://sui.io/resources-sui/announcing-sui-incentivized-testnet/) -  will feature a menu of incentives to encourage and reward meaningful participation during the Testnet waves

 ## Tutorial

 Taking an end-to-end [tutorial](../explore/tutorials.md) from starting a Sui network locally to publishing a TicTacToe game on Sui and playing it.

 ## Examples

 Try out [examples](../explore/examples.md) supplied by the Sui team to help you understand how objects are structured and manipulated.

 ## Prototypes

 View projects built by third parties demonstrating the power of Sui.

 [Prototypes](../explore/prototypes.md) - pre-alpha game prototypes that showcase the power of NFTs on Sui: